Involving both light and heat.

 Diathermy effected by heat from radiant sources.

-An instrument, commonly a mercury-in-glass thermometer, that is used to measure the temperature of soils.
+An apparatus suited to take the temperatures of the soil: A soil thermometer is an instrument, commonly a mercury-in-glass thermometer, that is used to measure the temperature of soils at a great depth.

 solar thermal energy